yussif758/SPROCKET-CENTRAL/README.md

   |Customer Address| | | State Column had inconsistent format| | |
   |Transaction| | Customer ID, Online order, and brand columns had null values| | |Pricelist column had incorrect date format|

-Below are more in-depth descriptions of the data quality issues encountered in the datasets and some mitigation and recommendations.
+Below are more in-depth descriptions of the data quality issues I encountered, with their respective mitigations and recommendations.
 - Inaccuracy:

 Some dates in the "DOB" column in the "Customer Demographic" datasets were inaccurate and missing some values.